 |"What a dramatic airport!" - Mel Brooks "High Anxiety" (1977)|

 What I'm hoping to achieve in detailing this brief and shining Camelot-esque moment in cinema history, is the granting of a kind of artistic clemency for myself.
 A nostalgic leniency, if you will, which begs one to take into account how, in my growing up in an atmosphere of democratic tolerance for films of all kinds, I was able to reconcile the glaring inconsistency—not to mention lapse in taste—behind being 12-years-old and having as my absolute top, top, favorite movies: Rosemary’s Baby, They Shoot Horses, Don’t They?, Midnight Cowboy, …and Airport.

 |Burt Lancaster as Mel Bakersfeld|

 |George Kennedy as Joe Patroni|

 |Maureen Stapleton as Inez Guerrero|

 |Dana Wynter as Cindy Bakersfeld|

 I'm not going to say Airport isn't still one of my favorite films, for I watch it often.
 But my enjoyment of it these days is strictly on par with why I repeatedly watch Valley of the Dolls, or The Oscar; which is to say I can never get my fill when it comes to overripe Hollywood cheese.
-Airport was a huge boxoffice hit and even garnered a whopping 10 Academy Award nominations, but honestly, watching it today, I don't think there are seven five consecutive minutes in Airport that don't reduce me to paroxysms of laughter.
+Airport was a huge boxoffice hit and even garnered a whopping 10 Academy Award nominations, but honestly, watching it today, I don't think there are even five consecutive minutes of Airport that don't reduce me to paroxysms of laughter.
 And try as I might to access the me who once watched this movie unironically, I swear, it feels as if I'm hijacking someone else's memories

 WHAT I LOVE ABOUT THIS FILM